 Page / Connect

 The Paging process is used for a Bluetooth Master to connect to a Bluetooth Slave.
-The Master is the "paging” the Slave device (remember the old school pagers?).
+The Master is "paging” the Slave device (remember the old school pagers?).

-A Bluetooth Classic Slave sits in state called Page Scan i.e. a listening only state, until a Bluetooth Master initiates the connection process by sending a Page request.
-The Slave application is responsible for putting the Stack into the Page Scan state using the correct Stack API.
+A Bluetooth Classic Slave sits in state called Page Scan - i.e. a listening only state - until a Bluetooth Master initiates the connection process by sending a Page Request.
+The Slave is responsible for putting the Stack into the Page Scan state using the correct Stack API.

-A Slave can be in both the Page Scan and Inquiry Scan mode at the same time.
-Meaning a Master can initiate a connection to a Slave without Inquiring if it already knows of the existence of the Slave from a previous connection.
+A Slave can - and often will be - in both the Page Scan and Inquiry Scan modes at the same time, meaning a Master can initiate a connection to a Slave without Inquiring if it already knows of the existence of the Slave from a previous connection.

 Pair & Bond

 The whole Bluetooth communication system depends on having a shared symmetric encryption key called the Link Key.
-Bluetooth Classic uses a process called Secure Simple Pairing that exchanges enough information the Link Key to be created.
+Bluetooth Classic uses a process called Secure Simple Pairing that exchanges enough information for the Link Key to be created.
+(There are other legacy Pairing methods, but they are largely obsolete at this point).

 The Secure Simple Pairing process was designed to minimize the chances that the communication link could be compromised by an eavesdropper or by a man-in-the-middle.
 The process is the same as the BLE process minus the Numeric Comparison method.

-As with BLE, Bonding is just saving the BDADR/Link Key into a non-volatile memory so that it can be reused to speed up the re-initiating of a connection
+As with BLE, Bonding is just saving the BDADR/Link Key into non-volatile memory so that it can be reused to speed up re-initiating a connection.

+I'll talk about this process in more detail in a minute in section 9.2 .

 Discover the Services using Service Discovery Protocol (SDP)

-A simple conceptual model of Bluetooth Classic device is a Server that is running one or more Services that are attached to Ports, the same model that we use in IP Networking.
+A simple conceptual model of a Bluetooth Classic device is a Server that is running one or more Services that are attached to Ports.
+This is the same model that we use in IP Networking.

-One question that arises from this idea is how do I figure out “What Services are available and what Port are they listening on?”.
+One question that arises from this idea is: "How do I figure out what Services are available and what Port they are listening on?”.
 The answer to both questions is the Service Discovery Protocol.

-The SDP has a database embedded in it that contains a list of Service and what Port they are running on.
-And the SDP Protocol allows the Bluetooth Master to query the SDP database.
+The SDP has a database embedded in it that contains a list of Services and what Port each one is running on.
+The SDP Protocol allows the Bluetooth Master to query the SDP database.

+More details on this in section 9.3

 Exchange Data with the Serial Port Profile

-Once the Service Discovery is complete, the Bluetooth Master knows the Port number that it can connect to use the Serial Port Profile (SPP).
+Once Service Discovery is complete, the Bluetooth Master knows the Port number that it should use to connect to the Serial Port Profile (SPP).
 The SPP is just one of these Servers (from the last section) that acts like a serial port.
 You put bytes in one side and they come out the other.

 The Bluetooth Master then opens a connection to the SPP Server running on the Bluetooth Slave.
-At which point you can commence the final step in your first basic project, actually exchanging data.
+At this point you can commence the final step in your first basic project: actually exchanging data.

+Again, we'll talk about this in much more detail in section 9.4

 Secure Simple Pairing

-Secure Simple Pairing is the same Pairing technique that we used in the BLE.
-You use a PIN code which is
+Secure Simple Pairing is the same Pairing technique that we used in the BLE (except that the PIN is typically 4 digits instead of 6).
+You use a PIN code which is either:

-Either ‘0000’ or trivial if you have no I/O capability
+Some trivial fixed value like '0000' or '1234' if you have no I/O capability

 Displayed on one side, then entered on the other

-Transmitted out of band (e.g. NFC)
+Transmitted out of band (OOB), for example, using NFC

-The PIN is then used to encrypt random numbers which are generated on both side of the connection.
+The PIN is then used to encrypt and transmit random numbers which are generated on both side of the connection.